peak-scale/observability-tenancy/docs/proxy/configuration.md

   # Make sure to use only allowed characters:
   # https://grafana.com/docs/mimir/latest/configure/about-tenant-ids/
   prefix: foobar-

+  # When no tenant ID is defined via namespace annotations, use the namespace name as tenant ID.
+  # This has priority over the `default` tenant ID.
+  setNamespaceAsDefault: false

   # If true will use the tenant ID of the inbound request as the prefix of the new tenant id.
   # Will be automatically suffixed with a `-` character.